ajgorhoe/iglibcontainer/workspace/base/external/iglib/0readme_external_iglib.txt

 This directory contains external libraries referenced by IGLib as source code.
 The libraries are synchronized directly from  repositories.

+In forked repositories for maintianing IGLib dependencies properly, branches and tags are defined to denote commits that are referenced by specific versions of IGLib.
+The following example shows example of such a branch and a tag with corresponding descriptions for Math.NET Numerics:
+Tag in Math.NET Numerics:
+IGLib/Tag_21_10_24_IGLib_1.9.1
+This tag marks the library as referenced by IGLib 1.9.1.
+It points to commit 8cdd91d37f36cb4daecc7838898a08ef9c3aa1a4.
+Corresponding branch:
+IGLib/21_10_24_IGLib_1.9.1
+This branch contains the library as referenced by IGLib 1.9.1.
+A tag with a similar name is also created.
+Beginning of this branch points to commit 8cdd91d37f36cb4daecc7838898a08ef9c3aa1a4.
+* Remark: tag would in principle be sufficient, but branch also enables making small modifications over time.

 Repositories included or worked on: